drfenixion/freecad.robotcad/README.md

 ## Compatibility

-Compatible with FreeCAD at least v0.21.2.
-FreeCAD AppImage build.
+Compatible with FreeCAD at least v0.21.2 - FreeCAD AppImage build (Python 3.10+ in FreeCAD).
 Compatible with ROS2.

 ## Features